README.md

 -

-Queen's Computing Society (QCS) I joined QCS' committee in November 2021, since then I have immersed myself in the society and the team, leading on projects such as our Minecraft Server, which helped bring student together during our University lockdown, and our hugely successful annual EEECS Formal, from which we raised £5400 in 2022 for Pure Mental NI, and a massive £7215 for Air Ambualnce NI.
-I also sat on the Executive Committee for the 2022/23 academic year as secretary, having a key role in day-to-day operations of the 400-member strong society, and helping bring our amazing team together to deliver for students!
-A large part of my work in the past 2 years has revolved around our technical systems, working on member management tooling, game authorisation systems and our internal security standing.
+Queen's Computing Society (QCS) I joined QCS' committee in November 2021, since then I have immersed myself in the society and the team, leading on projects such as our Minecraft Server, which helped bring student together during our University lockdown, and our hugely successful annual EEECS Formal, from which I led the team in raising over £20,000 during my time I also sat on the Executive Committee for the 2022/23 and 2024/25 academic years as Secretary and Vice President, having a key role in day-to-day operations of the 400-member strong society, and helping bring our amazing team together to deliver for students!
+A large part of my work in the past 2 years has revolved around our technical systems, working on member management tooling, game authorisation systems and our internal security standing by deploying credential management solutions and access policies.

 -